harshitha025/cloud-homework/README.md

 ## Final Thoughts

 The goal of this project was to demonstrate a clear understanding of how application code moves from local development to a running service in the cloud.
 The setup uses basic AWS building blocks, but focuses on correct usage—especially around containerization and secure access to resources.

+## Challenges Faced

+During development, I ran into a few issues that required debugging:

+* Docker build initially failed due to Windows-specific dependencies (pywin32) being included in requirements.txt.
+This was resolved by minimizing dependencies to only required packages.
+* There was a mismatch between local (Windows) and container (Linux) environments, which highlighted the importance of cross-platform compatibility.
+* SSH and key management required reconfiguration after losing the initial key pair.

+These issues helped reinforce how environment differences and dependency management impact deployments.